Zaane943/osticket-prereqs/README.md

 Your SLA section should consist of all three now.
 </p>
 <p>
-Step 19: TGhe last thing we are going to do for this section is add a few help topics.
+Step 19: The last thing we are going to do for this section is add a few help topics.
 </p>
 <p>
 <img width="734" height="514" alt="screenshot 52" src="https://github.com/user-attachments/assets/4eeb4abf-35c6-4445-9e00-7635c277b727" />